devalbo/netcore-cloud-chat/README.md

 ### Running the UI locally
 Run `npm install` to install all dependencies, then run `npm run start` to start the development server.

+### Integration Tests
+You will see that there is a Python project `chat-integration-tests`.
+This is a start to automating and/or checking on a lot of the "stuff" that should happen for a quality environment to test in (this is subjective; regardless, it's a good way to start discussions about what is important and worth testing at what stage).
+With HTTP/REST, this steps can be simple to observe and explain, which is why I like to set these up when I can.